erfur/erfur.github.io/_posts/2022-07-11-frida-mysterypi.md

 }
 ```

-Using these two classes, I tested if its working with `darken` first.
+Using these two classes, I tested if it worked with `darken` first.

 ```js
 // SDL_BlitSurface